UNCLASSIFIED (U)

 7 FAM 279 verification of u.s. citizenship of the deceased and disposition of passports, AND other citizenship documents

-(1) Passport: If the family requests to keep the passport, cancel the passport of a deceased U.S. citizen, consistent with8 FAM 901.1, by punching holes in the machine readable zone.
-Do not stamp the word canceled on the personal identification page.
+(1) Passport: If the family requests to keep the passport, cancel the passport of a deceased U.S. citizen, consistent with 8 FAM 901.1, by punching holes in the machine-readable zone.
+Do not stamp the word "canceled" on the personal identification page.
 Notify the Consular Lost and Stolen Passport (CLASP) office in Passport Services so that cancellation of the passport can be recorded in the official passport records of the Department.
-If the family does not wish to keep the passport of the deceased U.S. citizen as a memento, see 8 FAM 203.1-4 for guidance regarding disposition of the passport.
+Email a note to CLASP@state.gov with a scan or the key data information from the passport, a note that it has been physically cancelled and returned to the family, and include a copy of the DS-2060.
+If the family does not wish to keep the passport of the deceased U.S. citizen as a memento, see 8 FAM 203.1-4 for guidance regarding disposition of the passport for destruction or mailing it to CLASP.

 (2) Return or provide the canceled passport to the NOK either with the Form DS-2060, or with the decedent’s personal effects.
 Note the fact of the cancellation and the disposition of the document in the “Remarks” section of Form DS-2060.